 - A43.
 Depending on the circumstances, the auditor may determine that: - Performing only substantive analytical procedures will be sufficient to reduce audit risk to an acceptably low level.
 For example, where the auditor's assessment of risk is supported by audit evidence from tests of controls. - Only tests of details are appropriate. - A combination of substantive analytical procedures and tests of details are most responsive to the assessed risks. - A44.
 Substantive analytical procedures are generally more applicable to large volumes of transactions that tend to be predictable over time.
-ISA (UK) 5205 establishes requirements and provides guidance on the application of analytical procedures during an audit. - A45.
-The nature of the risk and assertion is relevant to the design of tests of details.
+ISA (UK) 5208 establishes requirements and provides guidance on the application of analytical procedures during an audit. - A45.
+The assessment of the risk or the nature of the assertion is relevant to the design of tests of details.
 For example, tests of details related to the existence or occurrence assertion may involve selecting from items contained in a financial statement amount and obtaining the relevant audit evidence.
-On the other hand, tests of details related to the completeness assertion may involve selecting from items that are expected to be included in the relevant financial statement amount and investigating whether they are included. - A46.
-Because the assessment of the risk of material misstatement takes account of internal control, the extent of substantive procedures may need to be increased when the results from tests of controls are unsatisfactory.
-However, increasing the extent of an audit procedure is appropriate only if the audit procedure itself is relevant to the specific risk. - A47.
-In designing tests of details, the extent of testing is ordinarily thought of in terms of the sample size.
-However, other matters are also relevant, including whether it is more effective to use other selective means of testing.
-See ISA (UK) 500.6
+On the other hand, tests of details related to the completeness assertion may involve selecting from items that are expected to be included in the relevant financial statement amount and investigating whether they are included.